Skip to main content

 New Character

 This is where you will either generate a prompt for your character, or upload an image of your character.
+For realistic and human characters, we don't recommend adding a Style to the character.

-How do I upload a character?
+How do I upload characters?

 Click on Upload at the bottom right-hand side, then upload your character.
 Once you see the character image, click the orange Create button.
 From there, you'll be prompted to name your character - this is how you will reference them in your Video Concepts, Starting Images, and Video Prompts.
+For realistic and human characters, we don't recommend adding a Style to the character.

 How do I prompt for a character?